Fear of Fish – Ichthyophobia

 Free Initial Consultations for the Fear of Fish

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Fish prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Ichthyophobia problems prior to commencing any psychotherapy programmes.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

 Our 10 session course of Cognitive Behavioural Therapy is clinically proven to be effective across a range of different psychological problems.

 Using an online learning platform, it is available with 2, 5 or 10 sessions of clinical support either face-to-face in the Wombourne offices, or using Zoom video facilities.